 As the founder of a startup or small business, you’ll need to educate yourself on venture partners’ various roles and responsibilities for a wide range of reasons.
 The first reason is that they will likely serve as your primary point of contact with any venture capital firm you end up working with.
 The second is that they will probably serve as your sponsor with said venture capital firm and will be crucial in determining whether you get funding and how much that will ultimately be.

 There are some other essential considerations and risks to the situation that business owners would do well to keep in mind.
 Again, venture partners are not full-fledged partners who are guaranteed to stay with VC companies forever.
 They could remain in their position for more than a decade or only a few years, meaning that you may end up working with someone new at some point in the future.
 Because of this, you’ll need to assess how long your venture partner will probably stay in their position with their specific firm and remain on top of any changes that they might make to their position.

-If they decide to leave their current venture capital firm, get promoted to a full-fledged partner within the firm, or simply retire from the venture partnership role altogether, your business will have to start working with a new venture partner.
+If they decide to leave their current venture capital firm, get promoted to a full-fledged partner within the firm, or simply retire from the venture partnership role altogether, their business will have to start working with a new venture partner.
 It’s essential to contact your venture partner regularly and ask them to keep you apprised of their situation with the firm.
 If they decide to change jobs, retire, or receive a promotion, it can be helpful for them to introduce you to the new venture partner that will be taking over their position.